CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 -   **Version Management**: Using a [channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/) helps manage beta testing and phased rollouts effectively.
 -   **Update Monitoring**: Without proper tracking, failed updates can go unnoticed.
 Analytics and error tracking are essential, as global success rates of 82% emphasize the importance of monitoring [\[1\]](https://capgo.app/).

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @Capgo." – Colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." – Colenso [\[1\]](https://capgo.app/)

 To ensure reliable OTA updates, developers should focus on proactive monitoring and maintain rollback options for quick issue resolution.
 With an average API response time of 434ms, optimizing the update delivery infrastructure is also crucial [\[1\]](https://capgo.app/).